Saisiyat language: Syntax

 Although it also allows for verb-initial constructions, Saisiyat is a strongly subject-initial language (i.e., SVO), and is shifting to an accusative language, while it still has many features of split ergativity (Hsieh & Huang 2006:91).
 Pazeh and Thao, also Northern Formosan languages, are the only other Formosan languages that allow for SVO constructions.

-Saisiyat's case-marking system distinguishes between personal and common nouns (Hsieh & Huang 2006:93).
+Saisiyat case-marking system distinguishes between personal and common nouns (Hsieh & Huang 2006:93).